Available with Standard or Advanced license.

 - You use a third-party application to access a geodatabase that uses traditional versioning.

 Most third-party applications query only the base table—they can't access the delta tables.
 If you use traditional versioning and don't choose to move the edits to the base table, these applications will not incorporate edits made in other versions that have not been reconciled and posted to the Default version.
 Be aware that as you edit versions other than the Default, changes are recorded in the same delta tables.
 When you save your edits in these other versions, the changes remain in the delta tables.
 However, when you merge changes into the Default version through the reconcile and post processes, changes move from the delta tables to the base tables.
 Merging changes into versions other than the Default keeps changes in the delta tables, just as if you had not specified to move edits to base.

 Permissions and version edits

 By default, all edit sessions in ArcMap are versioned edit sessions.
 Therefore, if you have versioned data in your map, you can start editing as soon as you open an edit session.

-To open an edit session, click Start Editing on the Editor drop-down list of the Editor toolbar.
+The edits you make apply only to the version you're connected to when editing.
 When you are done editing, reconcile your changes with and post them to an ancestor version.